 Kumagaiji Temple – Koyasan, Japan

-About an hour south of Kyoto, Japan tucked away high in the Kyosan mountains lies a small town of Buddhist monks who’ve lived in the area for centuries.
-There are 117 temples there and 52 currently offer some form of accommodations, ranging from modest to luxurious.
+About an hour south of Kyoto, Japan tucked away high in Mount Koya lies a small town of Buddhist monks who’ve lived in the area for centuries.
+There are 117 temples in the area and 52 currently offer some form of accommodations, ranging from modest to luxurious.
 Some even include the popular ryokan spa

-I visited this special town with my partner last October and we chose the Koyasan temple, which was one of the best experiences we’ve shared.
+I visited this special town with my partner last October and we chose the Kumagaiji temple, which was one of the best experiences we’ve shared.

 Our room was fairly basic with a comfortable floor futon mattress atop a tatami mat.
 There was also a small table with heating underneath and a blanket that hung from the edges.
 We’d never seen anything like it but we were totally unprepared for the cooler temperatures in the mountains and spent a luxurious morning napping with our legs under the heated blanket/table.